clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

 - [x] **Search within a Linked List** - ✅ Completed with 100% test coverage implementing isEmpty, indexOf, and elementAt methods with robust edge case handling
-- [ ] Remove Elements from a Linked List by Index
+- [x] **Remove Elements from a Linked List by Index** - ✅ Completed with 100% test coverage implementing removeAt method using runner technique with comprehensive validation
 - [ ] Add Elements at a Specific Index in a Linked List
 - [ ] Create a Doubly Linked List
 - [ ] Reverse a Doubly Linked List